Freshman Application Requirements

 - Interviews may not be recorded by either the applicant or the interviewer.

 - The interview is a one-on-one experience between you and your interviewer.
-Parents, siblings and friends should not be present during an in-person or video chat interview.
-Parents who wish to meet the interviewer may do so prior to the start of the interview.
+Parents, siblings and friends should not be present during an interview.
+Parents who wish to meet the interviewer may do so immediately prior to the start of the interview.

 - Prepare to have an enjoyable experience talking about yourself and learning more about Stanford.